 }

-Stdin can only be read once per process.
-The workflow_end command stores the payload in p, then pipes it to each jq that needs the JSON.
-The step_end example uses a single jq that reads stdin once.
+Note that stdin can only be read once per process.
+The workflow_end command stores the payload in p so it can pipe it to multiple jq invocations.
+The step_end command reads stdin once via a single jq call.

-step_end uses a fixed path under $HOME in this example so it does not depend on where you ran jaiph run.
-The workflow_end line writes next to the project using the workspace field from the payload.
+The step_end example writes to a fixed path under $HOME so it does not depend on where jaiph run was invoked.
+The workflow_end example writes relative to the project using the workspace field from the payload.

-Project overrides global: If global has workflow_end: ["global-notify.sh"] and project has workflow_end: ["project-notify.sh"], only project-notify.sh runs.
+Project overrides global: If global defines workflow_end: ["global-notify.sh"] and the project defines workflow_end: ["project-notify.sh"], only project-notify.sh runs.